What to Plant in October in North Texas

 8. Thyme

 1. Order spring-blooming bulbs including tulips and daffodils.
-Pre-chill tulips and hyacinths in the fridge for at least 45 days before planting.
-Best time to plant bulbs in North Texas is between Thanksgiving and Christmas.
+Don’t forget to re-chill tulips and hyacinths in the fridge for at least 45 days before planting.
+The best time to plant bulbs in North Texas is between Thanksgiving and Christmas.

 2. Divide spring-blooming perennials, especially iris.

 3. Treat cabbage worms on brassicas with Bacillus thuriengensis (Bt).
-Repeat every other day until infestation subsides.
+For best results, repeat every other day until infestation subsides.

 4. Watch for tomato hornworms on fall tomato plants and pick off by hand.